Creating relationships between constituents

-If you ever need to change a relationship, just edit the relationships, rename the values describing the relationship, and save your changes.
+If you ever need to change a relationship, just edit the relationship, rename the values describing the relationship, and save your changes.

 You can also edit relationships for a constituent from within search results, as shown here:

-This Knowledge Base article on employee-employer relationships explains another type of relationship you might want to track in LGL.
+This help article on employee-employer relationships explains another type of relationship you might want to track in LGL.

 To remove a relationship, click the Edit relationships button and then click the Remove button: